opsfolio/resource-surveillance/support/sql-aide/README.md

   `DELETE`.
 - ... and other SQL operations.

-While it's versatile enough to manage various SQL tasks, `stored_notebook_cell` table's primary advantage lies in storing SQL DDL scripts needed for migrations
+While it's versatile enough to manage various SQL tasks, `code_notebook_cell` table's primary advantage lies in storing SQL DDL scripts needed for migrations

 **Columns**:

-- `stored_notebook_cell_id`: A unique identifier for each SQL script.
+- `code_notebook_cell_id`: A unique identifier for each SQL script.
 - `notebook_name`: Broad categorization or project name.
 Especially useful for grouping related migration scripts.
 - `cell_name`: A descriptive name for the SQL operation or step.
 - `cell_governance`: Optional JSON field for any governance or compliance-related data.
-- `code_interpreter`: The SQL dialect or interpreter the script targets, such as PostgreSQL, MySQL, etc. (might also support shebang-style for non SQL)
+- `kernel`: The SQL dialect or interpreter the script targets, such as PostgreSQL, MySQL, etc. (might also support shebang-style for non SQL)
 - `interpretable_code`: The SQL script itself (or any other runtime).
 - `description`: A brief description or context regarding the purpose of the